Learning How to Draw Your Handgun Quickly is Important.

 All that matters is being able to get on target to defend yourself, properly.
 If you've never done that before, and if you don't know how to do it when it's time to actually draw your firearm, you might not be able to do it properly.

-One of the ways we recommend fixing this, and to start building up the muscle memory to get to the point where you can draw your weapon out of your holster with speed and efficiency, is by doing it in the comfort of your own home with an empty gun.
+One of the ways we recommend fixing this and get to the point where you can draw your weapon out of your holster with speed and efficiency is by doing it in the comfort of your own home with an empty gun.
+This should absolutely be part of your dry fire practice routine.
+I also highly recommend this video course called Draw Like A Pro.
+After watching it, I am confident your draw will be more efficient and faster.

 When we say empty we mean no ammunition of any kind inside the gun's chamber or magazine.
 It should be completely empty.